65 Worked Examples: Anatomy, Regulations & Structures

 ICAO Chapter 14 discusses stringent noise limits to regulate aircraft noise emissions and takes effect after December 31, 2020, for all new subsonic jet and propeller-driven aircraft, called Stage 5 by the FAA: https://www.federalregister.gov/documents/2017/10/04/2017-21092/stage-5-airplane-noise-standards.
 Could you explain why there is such an emphasis today on continuing to reduce aircraft noise?

 • In 2013, the ICAO set a new noise standard, known as Chapter 14 or Stage 5, by the FAA.
-The new noise standard rules must be met by larger civil aircraft designed and certified for airworthiness after 2017 or smaller aircraft after 2020.
+The latest noise standard rules must be met by larger civil aircraft designed and certified for airworthiness after 2017 or smaller aircraft after 2020.
 The purpose of the new standard is to reduce the noise level for people frequently exposed to aircraft noise, including passengers, flight crews, and the people on the ground, particularly those who live in residential communities surrounding airports.

 Worked Example #5